Die! Die! Die!: First tours and the Die! Die! Die! EP and album (2004 – early 2006)

 Within weeks of this new incarnation of Die!
 Die!
 Die! forming, the band began touring.
 At first they performed four dates around the North Island, then a national tour followed before they travelled to Australia.
 "We existed in a constant state of momentum" and within two years had also taken in the UK, Europe, and the USA.

-Henry Oliver recalled that, "we played shows in every town in the country that would have us and eventually, tiny clubs and dive bars around the world.
+Oliver recalled that, "we played shows in every town in the country that would have us and eventually, tiny clubs and dive bars around the world.
 The band wasn’t lazy, daydreamy or unreliable.
 From the beginning, we practised at least four days a week when we weren’t on tour.
 When we were, we did it relentlessly, playing everywhere we could, as many times as we could.
 Unlike other bands I’d been in, it wasn’t a hobby.
 It was fun, but it wasn’t for fun.
 It wasn’t a job because it didn’t pay.
 It was a vocation."

 Recorded releases quickly followed the formation of this touring trio, starting with their first EP, Die!
 Die!
 Die! in 2005.
 A debut, self-titled album was recorded the same year, during the band's first trip to the US, at Electrical Audio in Chicago with Steve Albini, whom the band met through fellow Dunedinites HDU, producing.
 Wilson later recalled that "we did the first album in two days".
 It was released in New Zealand in January 2006.
 An international release followed soon after (including North America on SAF Records).